top of page

 1. Earn and learn simultaneously

-Furthermore, doing an ‘alternance’ program allows you to vary your weekly activity between focused study sessions and practical work experience.
+Doing an ‘alternance’ programme allows you to vary your weekly activity between focused study sessions and practical work experience.
 During an 'alternance program', the working week is varied and would therefore be a good option for those looking to move on from full-time study, which can sometimes seem relentless after a full-time bachelor's degree.

 An 'alternance' schedule is agreed upon with both the institution providing the education and the funding business to ensure that juggling the two elements never becomes overwhelming.